opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 ### Context

-Inlang currently uses Isomorphic Git for Git operations together with memfs for file syste.
+Inlang currently uses Isomorphic Git for Git operations together with memfs for file system.

 Going with this approach for future Git SDK means adding missing commands that Isomorphic Git now lacks.